jamescherti/outline-indent.el/README.md

 ### Functions specific to outline-indent-minor-mode

-#### outline-indent-insert-heading-before-next-matching-level
+#### outline-indent-insert-heading

-The `(outline-indent-insert-heading-before-next-matching-level)` function inserts a new line with the same indentation level/depth as the current line just before the next heading that shares the same or less indentation level.
+The `(outline-indent-insert-heading)` function inserts a new line with the same indentation level/depth as the current line just before the next heading that shares the same or less indentation level.
 It finds the nearest non-empty line with the same or less indentation as the current line and inserts a new line before it.

 In `outline-indent-minor-mode`, where most lines are treated as headings, this function is suitable for maintaining consistent indentation within the outline structure.
 It can be used as an alternative to `outline-insert-heading` to insert content at the same indentation level after the current fold.

 Example usage:
 ```
-(outline-indent-insert-heading-before-next-matching-level)
+(outline-indent-insert-heading)
 ```

 By default, this function can be invoked by pressing `C-<return>` in buffers where `outline-indent-minor-mode` is active.